dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 So how (and when) do we tell this view to render?

 The next `<div *ngIf="...` is actually an [NgIfElse](https://angular.io/api/common/NgIf) using the [asterisk prefix as syntactic sugar](https://angular.io/guide/structural-directives#the-asterisk--prefix).
 We're also using the async pipe with our `dogsList$` observable and setting a variable name so we can reference the stream's emitted values in our template (`let dogsList`).
-If something goes wrong with the `dogsList$`, we have an `else noDogs` statement that tells the template to render the `<ng-template #noDogs>` view.
+If something goes wrong with the `dogsList$` observable, we have an `else noDogs` statement that tells the template to render the `<ng-template #noDogs>` view.
 This would be true before the data has been successfully fetched from the API, or if an error was thrown by the observable.

 If `dogsList$ | async` has successfully emitted a value, the div will render and we can iterate over our `dogsList` value (which is expected to be an array of `Dog`s, as specified in our component class) using the [NgForOf (`*ngFor`) structural directive](https://angular.io/api/common/NgForOf) to display each dog's information.